topicquests/sensecraft/qs-server/README.md

 `./scripts/db_updater.py deploy`

 This creates, then migrates the database.

+Those three steps will also be run using

+`npm run init`

 It should be done whenever a file is added or updated in the `qs-server/deploy` folder.
 (Do both of those with `-d production` before the verb to init/deploy the production database.)